 Salespeople are out on the road communicating with, meeting prospects, finding out valuable information and customers.
 Still, all too frequently, this knowledge gets collected in laptops, handwritten notes, or inside the heads of your reps.

-Also, if you entirely collect all this information, you are faced with the difficulty of making sense of it.
+Also, if you collect all this information entirely, you face difficulty making sense of it.
 Obtaining knowledge could be fierce.

 Reports can be challenging to build, and they can waste precious selling time.
 Administrators can lose sight of what their companies are up to, which implies that they cannot allow the proper maintenance at the right time, while a loss of oversight can also happen in a lack of response from the team.